THE SITE FOR DIE HARD CRIME & THRILLER FANS

 Thinking something’s wrong, Robyn suspects infidelity and snoops around in Harry’s workshop.
 She discovers a series of sketches of Dillon, whose portrait has aged in Harry’s imagination, the latest portrait dated in the near present.
 Eventually, Robyn’s chance encounter with a central figure from their Morocco days, a man named Garrick, fuels the credibility of Harry’s evidence.
 The resurfacing of Garrick is a new variable that brings the couple closer to the mystery of Dillon.

-The Boy Who Never Was is less crime fiction than a story of grief and redemption, but with a mystery at its core.
+The Boy That Never Was is less crime fiction than a story of grief and redemption, but with a mystery at its core.
 As such, the authors (Karen Perry is a pseudonym for joint authors Paul Perry and Karen Gillece) create a compelling portrait of a marriage where trauma strikes and long-dormant secrets are exposed as a result.
 We alternate between Harry and Robyn’s perspectives with each chapter and the drama, and the switching of viewpoints is most absorbing.
 We learn in turn from Robyn about Harry’s demons and from Harry his torment over not being able to share his feelings.
 As Harry’s investigation progresses we learn from Robyn that she has some demons of her own left behind in Morocco.
 When we finally learn the answers we also realise they had been asking the wrong question all along, and head towards a hectic showdown where the truth almost comes too late.

 The novel’s pace sustains interest, but its sensational plot is more of a draw than the characters themselves.
 The feelings of the couple are given a thorough treatment, as are Robyn’s disapproving parents, but the supporting characters do not have much life in them, and all concerned perform in circumstances that strain credibility.